-CURRICULUM SEQUENCE: The following curriculum sequence is one example of how courses may be completed.
-For complete information, please see reynolds.edu/get\started/programs/business/culinary\and\hospitality/sequence.aspx.
+CURRICULUM SEQUENCE: The curriculum sequences illustrated below are examples of how courses may be completed.
+For complete information, visit the ACF Apprentice Sequence page on Reynolds.edu.
 Many students are academically prepared and disciplined enough to earn the Culinary Arts Associate of Applied Science degree in an accelerated manner.
-A Fast-Track 15-month Schedule may be viewed at reynolds.edu/get\started/programs/business/culinary\and\hospitality/sequence.aspx.
+A fast-track, 15-month schedule may be viewed on the ACF Apprentice Sequence page at Reynolds.edu.
 Due to the accelerated pace and intensive workload, students should carefully consider this scheduling option prior to enrolling.
+Students must meet with the program head and receive approval for entry into this track; college transfer credit and prior related work experience are required.